can not lock screen if X screen saver is disabled

 xscreensaver at all, but that's not integrated into the GNOME desktop.

-Updated by Albert Lee about 4 years ago
+Updated by Albert Lee over 4 years ago

 - Priority changed from Normal to Low